 After the setup has been validated, the clamp, cabling, and choke positions should remain unchanged when performing any receiver tests.

 NOTE 1 - Prior to making validation measurements or performing the test described in 113A.4, the cable clamp should be tested without the cable inserted to determine the variation of the signal generator voltage with frequency at the output of the clamp.
 The signal generator output should be adjusted to the specified signal power (for example, 6 dBm for 40GBASE-T) at 20 MHz on the signal sensor.
 When the frequency is varied from 1 MHz to 2000 MHz, the measured power should not vary more than ±10%.
-If the power varies more than ±10%, then a correction factor must be applied at each measurement frequency.
+If the power varies more than ±10%, then a correction factor may be applied at each measurement frequency.
+If used, the signal power correction factor should not result in common-mode and differential-mode voltages that exceed the limits defined in Table 113A-2.

 113A.4 Test Setup